brimdata/zed/docs/lake/README.md

 ## Simple graph queries

 Here is another example to illustrate the power of `zed lake`.
-Just like you can build search indexes with arbitrary zed queries, you can also build graph indexes to hold edge lists and node attributes, providing an efficient means to do topological queries of graph data structures.
+Just like you can build search indexes with arbitrary Zed queries, you can also build graph indexes to hold edge lists and node attributes, providing an efficient means to do topological queries of graph data structures.
 While this doesn't provide a full-featured graph database like [neo4j](https://github.com/neo4j/neo4j),